jgmelber/mlir-aie/AIERouting.md

 Shim tiles are special tiles at row 0 of the AIE array.
 There are two variants of Shim tiles, Shim NoC tile and Shim PL tile.
 You can connect to the device's PL through PLIO in any Shim tile.
 Shim DMAs are present in shim NoC tiles to transfer data between DDR and the AIE tile array.

 Shim DMAs and some PLIO must be connected through a ShimMux before connecting to the rest of the array with a switchbox operation.
-You can configure a switch in the Shim NoC tile using 'shimmux' in addition to the switchbox operations:
+You can configure a switch in the Shim NoC tile using 'shim_mux' in addition to the switchbox operations:

  ```
 %t70 = AIE.tile(7, 0) // (Column, Row)
-%sw70 = AIE.shimmux(%t70) {
+%sw70 = AIE.shim_mux(%t70) {
 	AIE.connect<"North" : 2, "DMA" : 1>
 }
 ```